srbrettle/100-days-of-code/log.md

  ### Day 21: 29th January 2019

-**Today's Progress**: Started freeCodeCamp's CSS Flexbox session and continued with Day 4 challenges for HackerRank's 10 Days of Javascript, 10 Days of Statistics and 30 Days of Code.
+**Today's Progress**: Started freeCodeCamp's CSS Flexbox section and continued with Day 4 challenges for HackerRank's 10 Days of Javascript, 10 Days of Statistics and 30 Days of Code.

 **Link(s) to work**
 1. [freeCodeCamp - CSS Flexbox](https://learn.freecodecamp.org/responsive-web-design/css-flexbox)